 For activating the new improved browser, the people who are already using it need to exit the browser and relaunch it for the changes to operate successfully.

-Apart from the promise of a fast browsing experience, the new version also comes with the promise of better power consumption.
+Apart from the promise of a fast browsing experience, the new version also promises better power consumption.
 However, Mozilla failed to mention just how much less power consumption they are talking about here.

 The M1 powered laptops, both the MacBook Air and the MacBook Pro, utilize and consume battery very efficiently, so there is very little space left for rapid battery consumption in the first place.